msveshnikov/allchat/README.md

 sudo systemctl restart nginx
 ```

-After completing these steps, your Nginx server should now be correctly configured to act as a reverse proxy for your containerized Node.js backend and React MUI frontend applications, serving them at `freechat.space` and `www.freechat.space`.
+After completing these steps, your Nginx server should now be correctly configured to act as a reverse proxy for your containerized Node.js backend and React MUI frontend applications, serving them at `allchat.online` and `www.allchat.online`.

 Note: Make sure that your backend and frontend containers are running and accessible from your Nginx server.
 You may need to adjust the firewall rules or security groups on your VM instance to allow incoming traffic on the necessary ports.